Apply for the Postgraduate Diploma in Commerce (PGDipCom) through the Dunedin campus in 2023Apply Now

 The Marketing and Tourism specialisations for this qualification will also be temporarily delivered online in order to support international students that are unable to attend classes in 2022 in person due to COVID-19.
 For more information and criteria please visit the University's COVID-19 website.

-The Postgraduate Diploma in Commerce (PGDipCom) is a one-year paper- or dissertation-based programme, and is designed for graduates seeking to enhance their undergraduate degree and career prospects.
-Its status is similar to that of the Bachelor of Commerce with Honours (BCom(Hons)) degree, and it may be awarded with distinction or credit.
-It also comprises the first year of the Master of Commerce (MCom) degree.
+The Postgraduate Diploma in Commerce (PGDipCom) is a two-semester paper-based programme designed for graduates seeking to build on their undergraduate degree and enhance their career prospects.
+Unlike the Bachelor of Commerce with Honours (BCom(Hons)) degree, it does not require students to write a dissertation.
+The PGDipCom may be awarded with distinction or credit.

 - Information Science